 - Stay away from the solder flux fumes, they may lead to asthma and other serious healthcare problems, consider wearing a respirator or fume extractor when applying;

 I can’t say that soldering with flux is simpler when you deal with electronics and cables.
 But in the end, thanks to the previous tips you’ll get a solid bond in a shorter time period.
 And, that is what you seek, right?
 Bonding electronics with or without flux agents – what is your choice?

 How to Use Flux When Soldering Electronics FAQ

 Most consumers have no idea what flux is and what it is for.
-The flux is used in soldering.
-Workpieces that are mechanically and electrically connected to one another are referred to as soldering.
-These can be various activities, such as wires that are connected on a stranded wire or components that are soldered on a circuit board.
+Flux is necessary for soldering.
+Workpieces that are mechanically and electrically connected to one another are referred to as soldered.
+These can be various parts, such as wires that are connected on a stranded wire or components that are soldered on a circuit board.

 The actual function of soldering is to fill in the gaps between the workpieces so that a mechanical, electrical, and thermal connection is created in this way.